multiversx/mx-docs/docs/sdk-and-tools/sdk-js/extending-sdk-js.md

 ```

 :::important
-When the default `ResultsParser` misbehaves, please open an issue [on GitHub](https://github.com/multiversx/mx-sdk-js-core/issues), and also provide as much details as possible about the unparsable results (e.g. provide a dump of the transaction object if possible - make sure to remove any sensitive information).
+When the default `ResultsParser` misbehaves, please open an issue [on GitHub](https://github.com/multiversx/mx-sdk-js-core/issues), and also provide as many details as possible about the unparsable results (e.g. provide a dump of the transaction object if possible - make sure to remove any sensitive information).
 :::